aws-samples/aws-modernization-with-snyk-container-security/content/30_Secure_Container/32_image_recommendations.md

 Vulnerable components like the version of ImageMagick present in our container image can be identified by Snyk.
 Developers using the Snyk CLI can run `snyk container test` to scan containers to get vulnerability information and base image upgrade guidance.

-Scan the image by running the following command (assuming you are cd'ed to the thumbnailer directory of your goof repo).
+Scan the image (assuming you are in the thumbnailer directory of your goof repo) by running the following command:

 ```sh
 snyk container test $REPO/thumbnailer:latest --file=Dockerfile --exclude-app-vulns